 Eventually, we were sent out with some fat stacks of paper, printed out from some sort of database that had lists of people who seemed to be likely to vote for our side.
 Our job was to knock on doors and make sure everyone was getting out to vote.
 At least the drizzle had let up.

 The results were about what you might expect.
 Almost nobody was home.
 Those that answered were generally somewhere between enthusiastic and annoyed that people kept knocking on the damn door.
-We kept running into the DFL contingents crisscrossing the same area, doing the same thing.
+We kept running into the

 If you're not from around here, the DFL is our own version of the Democratic Party.
 It's the result of merging, in 1943, with the much more radical Farmer-Labor Party.
 These days, it seems like a bit of a joke, when you see how watered down the whole platform has gotten.